dart-archive/www.dartlang.org/src/site/docs/tutorials/httpserver/index.markdown

 Making a request involves two Futures:

-* The `post()` method establishes a network connection to the server and returns the first Future, which returns an HttpClientRequest object.
+* The `post()` method establishes a network connection to the server and completes with the first Future, which returns an HttpClientRequest object.

 * The client composes the request object and closes it.
-The `close()` method sends the request to the server and returns the second Future.
+The `close()` method sends the request to the server and returns the second Future, which completes with an HttpClientResponse object.

 {% prettify dart %}
    import 'dart:io';
    import 'dart:convert' show UTF8, JSON;

-   main() {
+   main() async {
      Map jsonData = {
        'name':     'Han Solo',
        'job':      'reluctant hero',